yugalk14/quack/readme.md

 Firstly you've to have npm and node.js installed on your machine then follow this steps

 - Download or Clone it on your Desktop.
-- Go Inside the folder
+- Open Command line/terminal  and go Inside the folder
 - sudo npm install (This will install the dependencies in the local node_modules folder.)
 - npm start
 - go to your http://localhost:3000/